apache/pulsar/site/_includes/explanations/partitioned-topic-admin.md

+You can use Pulsar's [admin API](../../admin/AdminInterface) to create and manage partitioned topics.

 In all of the instructions and commands below, the topic name structure is:

 {% include topic.html p="property" c="cluster" n="namespace" t="topic" %}

 ### Create

+Partitioned topics in Pulsar must be explicitly created.
+When creating a new partitioned topic you need to provide a name for the topic as well as the desired number of partitions.

+{% include admonition.html type="info" title="Global partitioned topics" content="
+If you'd like to create a [global]() partitioned topic, you need to create a partitioned topic using the instructions here and specify `global` as the cluster in the topic name.
+" %}

 #### pulsar-admin